sparezirt/edited-krystal-Dance-V3/README.md

+# Peak modified script of krystal dance v3, with permission (NitroGT)
-THIS IS NOT MY SCRIPT, JUST ADDING MORE DANCES WITH THE PERMISSION OF THE OWNER (NitroGT) Official Oxide Github (this is where the original script of kdv3 is: https://github.com/Nitro-GT Oxide Discord Server: https://discord.gg/RZu22ctD (not sure if its a permanent link)
+- Official Oxide Github (the creator: https://github.com/Nitro-GT )
+- Oxide Discord Server: https://discord.gg/RZu22ctD (not sure if its a permanent link)